libpd/pd-for-android/README.md

 ### Using the terminal

 1. Clone this repository
-1. Go to the repository folder : `cd pd-for-android`
+1. Go to the repository folder: `cd pd-for-android`
-1 run `git submodule update --init --recursive` to initialize and udpate the git submodules
+1. Initialize and udpate the git submodules: `git submodule update --init --recursive`
-1. Assemble the release: `gradlew PdCore:assembleRelease`
+1. Assemble the release: `./gradlew PdCore:assembleRelease` (Note: Windows users should run `gradlew`)
 1. Now you have your PdCore .aar file in the folder PdCore/build/outputs/aar

 Installation of the Android SDK and NDK is required.
 Define the NDK location by adding a ndk.dir property to the local.properties file or with the ANDROID_NDK_HOME environment variable.

-If you have trouble with your gradle setup or setting your ANDROID_HOME and ANDROID_NDK_HOME environment variables (step 3), you can alternatively open Android Studio, import as a Gradle Project, open the Gradle Toolbar and run the task assembleRelease in the project :PdCore.
+If you have trouble with your gradle setup or setting your ANDROID_HOME and ANDROID_NDK_HOME environment variables (step 4), you can alternatively open Android Studio, import as a Gradle Project, open the Gradle Toolbar and run the task assembleRelease in the project :PdCore.

 [TBD: Provide hints regarding quirks of the Android SDK, NDK, and Android Studio here.]